Contact Us

 Dome-style cameras not only look more discreet but offer built-in protection against both weather and lasers.

-At Cam Security Surveillance, we help clients build smarter systems not just to capture footage, but to keep recording even when someone tries to interfere.
-Knowing the answer to Will a laser pointer damage a security camera? is just the first step.
-The real solution is prevention through smart design and equipment.
+At Cam Security Surveillance, we help clients build smarter systems not just to capture footage, And to keep recording when someone attempts to interfere.
+Knowing the answer to Will a laser pointer damage a security camera? is the first step.
+The real solution is prevention through thoughtful design and equipment.

 Do Laser Pointers Come With A Warning?